>

 • You must already have your date, time, and location determined before using this form.

-• You will add the justification letter and external member's CV to this form.
+• You will add the justification letter and external member's CV to this form, if needed.

-2. Click here to fill out and submit the departmental results form the day before your exam.
+2. Click here to fill out and submit the departmental results form the day before or morning of your exam.

 3. Click here to fill out and submit the Graduate School results form after your exam.